AnswerDotAI/gpu.cpp/README.md

 exporting, compilation, or runtime support.

 Although gpu.cpp can be applied to any GPU compute use cases beyond AI, we also hope it helps to explore the potential for personal and local AI.

-For large-scale compute, there is a deep stack of technologies supporting large-scale datacenter GPU compute beginning with low level CUDA on top of which there’s a stack of compilers and frameworks.
-By contrast, when we think of developing low level GPU compute on personal devices, its use has been largely to large specialized projects such as ML compiler and runtime implementations.
+There is already a deep ecosystem of technologies supporting large-scale datacenter GPU compute beginning with low level CUDA on top of which there’s a stack of compilers and frameworks.
+By contrast, when we think of developing low level GPU compute on personal devices, its use has been mostly the realm of large efforts such as ML compiler and runtime implementations.

 We created gpu.cpp as a lightweight C++ library that allows us to easily and directly implement native low-level GPU algorithms as part of R&D and drop